ahaywood/Web-Interactivity-and-Engagement/chapter-10/index.md

 ## <a name="class-presentations">Class Presentations</a>

-	This project is very specific to the Web Interactivity and Engagement Course - if you are using this course book for your general knowledge, disregard this section.
+<p class='message'>This project is very specific to the Web Interactivity and Engagement Course - if you are using this course book for your general knowledge, disregard this section.</p>

 You will be assigned a different "element" of web development as outlined in the ["Elements of a Website" lecture](http://jayres.github.io/Web-Interactivity-and-Engagement/chapter-2/#elements) here: [http://jayres.github.io/Web-Interactivity-and-Engagement/chapter-2/#elements](http://jayres.github.io/Web-Interactivity-and-Engagement/chapter-2/#elements)